KBR, Inc.: Cuba

-KBR has also been actively involved in the development of works in Cuba.
-Most notably sections of the U.S. Naval base in Guantanamo, completed in 2006.
-Camp 6, the newest facility built for detainees at Naval Station Guantanamo Bay, is designed after a maximum-security penitentiary in the U.S.
+KBR was involved in the development of works in Cuba.
+Most notably, sections of the U.S. Naval base in Guantanamo, completed in 2006.
+Camp 6, the newest facility built for detainees at Naval Station Guantanamo Bay, was designed after a maximum-security penitentiary in the U.S.

 Iraq

 In the 2000s, KBR employed more American private contractors and had a larger contract with the U.S. government than any other firm in Iraq.
-The company's roughly 14,000 U.S. employees in Iraq provide logistical support to the U.S. military.
+The company's roughly 14,000 U.S. employees in Iraq provided logistical support to the U.S. military.
 Some U.S. Marines revived the Vietnam-era nickname 'Burn & Loot' as a name for the company during the Iraq War.

 In November 2012, a dozen Oregon National Guard soldiers sued KBR for knowingly exposing them to hexavalent chromium, and were awarded more than $85 million; the soldiers were providing security to civilian workers at the Qarmat Ali water facility in 2003.

-In January 2019, a case brought against KBR by hundreds of veterans, who claimed the company's practice of burning trash near barracks had sickened them, was refused by the supreme court, which let stand a lower court's ruling against the veterans.
+In January 2019, a case brought against KBR by hundreds of veterans, who claimed the company's practice of burning trash near barracks had sickened them, was refused by the Supreme Court, which let stand a lower court's ruling against the veterans.